fniessink/next-action/README.md

 (A) Call mom @phone [docs/todo.txt]
 ```

 Use `--reference never` to turn off this behavior.
-To permantently change this, configure the option in the configuration file.
+To permanently change this, configure the option in the configuration file.
 See the section below on how to configure *Next-action*.

 The next actions can be colorized using the `--style` argument.
 Run `next-action --help` to see the list of possible styles.